krahets/hello-algo/en/docs/chapter_backtracking/backtracking_algorithm.md

 === "Ruby"

     ```ruby title=""
+    ### Backtracking algorithm framework ###
+    def backtrack(state, choices, res)
+        # Check if it is a solution
+        if is_solution?(state)
+            # Record the solution
+            record_solution(state, res)
+            return
+        end

+        # Traverse all choices
+        for choice in choices
+            # Pruning: check if the choice is valid
+            if is_valid?(state, choice)
+                # Attempt: make a choice and update the state
+                make_choice(state, choice)
+                backtrack(state, choices, res)
+                # Backtrack: undo the choice and restore to the previous state
+                undo_choice(state, choice)
+            end
+        end
+    end
     ```

-=== "Zig"

-    ```zig title=""

-    ```

-Now, we are able to solve Example Three using the framework code.
-The `state` is the node traversal path, `choices` are the current node's left and right children, and the result `res` is the list of paths:
+Next, we solve Example 3 based on the framework code.
+The state `state` is the node traversal path, the choices `choices` are the left and right child nodes of the current node, and the result `res` is a list of paths:

 === "Python"

     ```python title="preorder_traversal_iii_template.py"
     def is_solution(state: list[TreeNode]) -> bool:
-        """Determine if the current state is a solution"""
+        """Check if the current state is a solution"""
         return state and state[-1].val == 7

     def record_solution(state: list[TreeNode], res: list[list[TreeNode]]):